tierratelematics/PyPOM/docs/user_guide_splinter.rst

 --------

 In order to locate elements you need to specify both a locator strategy and the locator itself.
-The :py:class:`~selenium.webdriver.common.by.By` class covers the common locator strategies.
+Allowed strategies are:

+* name
+* id
+* css
+* xpath
+* text
+* value
+* tag

 A suggested approach is to store your locators at the top of your page/region classes.
 Ideally these should be preceeded with a single underscore to indicate that they're primarily reserved for internal use.
 These attributes can be stored as a two item tuple containing both the